Rhetos/Jobs/Readme.md

 ### Installation

-Installing this package to a Rhetos web application:
+Installing this package to a Rhetos application:

 1. Add "Rhetos.Jobs.Hangfire" NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
 2. In `Startup.ConfigureServices` method, extend the Rhetos services configuration (at `services.AddRhetosHost`) with: `.AddJobsHangfire()`